cs3216/cs3216.github.io/coursework/product-design/index.md

 - PowerPoint.
 - Paper and pencil for wireframe sketches.

-Whatever tool you choose, it has to be able to produce a prototype that fulfills all of the assignment's requirements.
+Whatever tool you choose, it has to be able to produce a prototype that fulfils all of the assignment's requirements.
 In particular, the final prototype needs to be **interactive** and **demonstrate user flows** through the app.
 Feel free to check with the teaching team if you are unsure about the tool you plan to use.

 <div class="box">
   <strong class="milestone-counter">Milestone 0a (Compulsory, not graded):</strong> Describe your app in one paragraph.
 What does your app do and why?
 (You can come back and complete this milestone retroactively.)